mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 By default, the router will identify itself to the slaves using the hostname of the real master.
 This option allows the router to use a custom hostname.

+### `slave_hostname`

+Since MaxScale 2.1.6 the router can optionally identify itself to the master using a custom hostname.
+The specified hostname can be seen in the master via `SHOW SLAVE HOSTS` command.
+The default is not to send any hostname string during registration.

 ### `user`

 This is the user name that MariaDB MaxScale uses when it connects to the